sundayezeilo/ezeilo-su/README.md

 - I am a full-stack developer with entry-level experience in Ruby on Rails.
-- I have intermediate-level experience in embedded C and STM32 MCU.
+- I have intermediate-level experience in embedded C/C++.
+- I work with ARM Cortex-M series Microcontrollers.
 - I am open for hire as a full-stack developer or as an embedded system engineer.
 - I am currently learning React, Redux, NodeJS, Express, and Mongoose.
 - Contact me via ezeilo.su@gmail.com